abhaikollara/sarvam/README.md

 An unofficial Go SDK for the [Sarvam AI](https://sarvam.ai) APIs, providing easy access to Indian language AI services including translation, text-to-speech, chat completions, and language identification.

+> **⚠️ Breaking Changes Notice**: This SDK is currently in pre-v1 development.
+Breaking changes may occur until v1.0.0 is released.
+Please pin your dependency version if you need stability in production environments.

 ## 🌟 API Parity (wip)

 - [x] Text Translation